 The archive of Cassini Visual and Infrared Mapping Spectrometer (VIMS) data is a single, multi-volume set that will span the entire mission.
 The archive volumes contain VIMS data products, instrument documentation, calibration files, calibration algorithms and documentation necessary to produce higher level calibrated products.

-The PDS Rings node has posted a dataset of Saturn ring radial profiles derived from VIMS radio occultation data.
+The PDS Rings node has a dataset of Saturn ring radial profiles derived from VIMS stellar occultation data obtained during the prime mission.
 The data include ring radial profiles at 1 and 10 km resolution from more than 60 high quality VIMS occultations.
-The dataset has completed peer review and is now in lien resolution.
-Although there are a few liens against the dataset, it is PDS certified and is eligible for use under some ROSES 2014 programs.

 The tabs associated with this page describe the VIMS data files and how to obtain and use them.